-- As part of each annual Compliance Statement (and after the Term within one a. hundred twenty (120) days following the end of each fiscal year for as long as any Healthcare Obligations remain outstanding), CPMC shall deliver to the City a reasonably detailed healthcare compliance report that verifies and provides the information required to demonstrate CPMC's compliance with each of the Healthcare Obligations during the preceding fiscal year, together with such backup documentation deemed reasonably necessary by the City to confirm such compliance (the "Healthcare Compliance Report").
+Healthcare Obligations during the preceding fiscal year, together with such backup documentation deemed reasonably necessary by the City to confirm such compliance (the "Healthcare Compliance Report").
 Each Healthcare Compliance Report shall include a certification that it is true, accurate and complete, after reasonable inquiry, and complies with the terms of this Exhibit F. The City and CPMC shall cooperate with one another to develop a reporting format that satisfies the reasonable informational needs of the City in verifying compliance with this Exhibit F without requiring the disclosure of any CPMC confidential proprietary or trade secret information.
-CPMC shall provide such additional supporting documentation as the DPH Director may reasonably request from time to time to verify CPMC's compliance with the Healthcare Obligations. - b.
-If the Baseline Commitment exceeds forty percent (40%) of EBITDA as set forth in Section 1.a of this Exhibit F, then the CPMC EBITDA calculations submitted in accordance with this Agreement shall be accompanied by a compliance report from Ernst and Young (or successor independent auditors) stating that the financial information so submitted is fairly stated and consistent in all material respects with GAAP and the audited financials of Sutter Health. - c.
+CPMC shall provide or make available such additional supporting documentation as the DPH Director may reasonably request from time to time to verify CPMC's compliance with the Healthcare Obligations.

+- b.
+If the Baseline Commitment exceeds forty percent (40%) of EBITDA as set forth in Section 1-(a) of this Exhibit F, then the CPMC EBITDA calculations submitted in accordance with this Agreement shall be accompanied by a report from CPMC's auditor, Ernst and Young (or successor independent auditors) stating that the financial information so submitted is fairly stated and consistent in all material respects with GAAP and the audited financials of Sutter Health. - c.
 If CPMC intends to construct a new capital project in the City during the Term that is not part of the Project, then CPMC shall provide OEWD with prior notice and meet and confer with OEWD, for a period of not less than sixty (60) days, to discuss the timing and potential impacts of the capital project on CPMC's Total Operating Expense.

-15. Notices.
+14. Notices.